fthevenet/binjr-adapter-elitebgs/README.md

 ### License

-The Elite BGS adapter for binjr is copyright 2019 Frederic Thevenet
+The Elite BGS adapter for binjr is copyright 2019 Frederic Thevenet.
 Licensed under the terms of the [Apache License version 2.0](https://apache.org/licenses/LICENSE-2.0).

 This is an open source, community driven project and is not affiliated with or endorsed by [Frontier Development](https://frontier.co.uk).